liballeg/android/README.md

-This provides a script which will download the Linux Android SDK and build Allegro for you.
+To use the Allegro Android binaries from Android Studio:

 1. Create a new Android Studio NDK project
+ * File->New, check the "Include C++ support" checkbox on the first dialog
+ * Pick "Empty Activity" and uncheck "Generate Layout" and "Backwards Compatibility"

- Android Studio will create these files for you:
+  Android Studio will create these files in your new project's folder (among others):

  * app/src/main/java/.../MainActivity.java
  * app/src/main/cpp/native-lib.cpp